jsohlendorff/continuous_time_LTMLE/article.typ

     hat(Lambda)_i^c (t) = sum_(k=1)^K bb(1) {eventcensoredi(k-1) < t <= eventcensoredi(k)} hat(Lambda)_k^c (t - eventcensoredi(k-1) | treatcensoredi(k-1), macron(H)_((k-1),i))
 $

-Note that in the algorithm, we only forced the current value of $treatcensored(k)$ to 1, instead of replacing all prior treatment values with 1.
-The latter is certainly closer to the iterative conditional expectation estimator as proposed by @bangandrobins2005, but is mathematically equivalent.
-//as we, in the next iterations, condition on the treatment being set to 1.
-This follows from standard properties of the conditional expectation (see e.g., Theorem A3.13 of @last1995marked).

 // In the first step, the modeler wish to alter the history from an intuitive point of view, so that, in
 // the history $historycensored(k-1)$, we use the variables $macron(T)_(k-1) - macron(T)_(j)$ for $j <= k-1$
 // instead of the variables $macron(T)_(j)$,